It's hugely motivating

 It's so easy

 Running for a charity is so easy.
 You don't have to run across the Alps or even complete a marathon.
-There are lots of fundraising fun runs, and Cancer Research UK run about a dozen of their popular Race for Life 5k events in Scotland in May or June.
+There are lots of fundraising fun runs, and Cancer Research UK organise dozens of their popular Race for Life 5 & 10K events around the UK each year.
 Check out our list of charities; if you're planning to run in a race please contact one - they'll be delighted to hear from you

 You get great support from the charity